Applying for a Grant

 It is critical to consult with HI staff about these types of projects prior to application.
 Typically, HI will not fund performance projects unless they incorporate the interpretation of the performance through a complementary lecture and/or discussion with the audience.
 For example, if a Scottish highlander group will dance, they can apply for project funding from HI that would allow them to offer companion activities for the public such as activities that explain the history and cultural meaning of bagpipes, traditional dress, and the dance steps.
 If a museum hosts an art exhibit and would like to bring in scholars to talk about a particular art movement, that project may also be eligible.
 Theater presentations that involve living history re-enactments (such as someone portraying the life and times of Grant Wood or Charles Darwin) may also be considered for funding.

-NEH terms prohibit the use of federal funds to support the creation of creative writing.
+NEH terms prohibit the use of federal funds to support the creation and/or publication of creative writing, memoirs, autobiographies, and other books.
 However, Humanities Iowa can support public programs that use creative writing as a tool for community engagement and learning within a humanities context.
 This means that activities like poetry slams, writing workshops, author discussions, and other events where writing is shared, discussed, or performed are eligible for funding if the project has a public-facing humanities component rather than directly funding the act of writing new creative works.

 No HI grant funds can support activities occurring prior to the project start date.
 The length of the grant-funded portion of projects can extend to a maximum of one year from the start date.
 Additionally, HI’s reporting deadlines are tied to the project end dates.